List of Jujutsu Kaisen characters: Kuchisaki-Onna

 Kuchisaki-Onna (口裂け女) is an Imaginary Vengeful Spirit born from the fear of the famous urban legend.
 At some point in time, Suguru Geto was able to capture and use her with his Curse Spirit Manipulation Technique.
 She was used by Geto to fight against Toji Fushiguro during the Star Plasma Vessel mission but was exorcised after her innate Domain to trap the sorcerer killer failed.

 Cursed Womb: Death Paintings

-Small human-like fetuses with the mixed blood of both a human and a Cursed Spirit, created by Kenjaku 150 years ago after forcing a woman with a special genetic composition to bear half-human, half-curse children from having nine pregnancies and nine abortions.
+The Cursed Womb: Death Paintings are small human-like fetuses with the mixed blood of both a human and a Cursed Spirit, created by Kenjaku 150 years ago after forcing a woman with a special genetic composition to bear half-human, half-curse children from having nine pregnancies and nine abortions.
 When ingested by any human, a Death Painting Womb can incarnate into a full half-human half-Cursed Spirit hybrid capable of using Jujutsu, which can be anyone, even a human with zero innate talent or the potential to become a sorcerer.
 Fully incarnated Death Painting Wombs are considered on the level of a Special-Grade Cursed spirit.
 Due to their flesh and blood bodies, these beings can be seen by normal humans, and even sorcerers can have trouble telling whether they are Cursed Spirits or Curse Users.
 Unlike Cursed Spirits, their bodies do not disappear after death.